Best practice rules for Amazon EC2

 - EC2 Instance Dedicated Tenancy

-Ensure dedicated EC2 instances are regularly reviewed
+Ensure that dedicated EC2 instances are regularly reviewed.

 - EC2 Instance Detailed Monitoring